Tips and Tricks¶

 print()as your script runs, which is useful to view debug info.

-The error traceback is printed in full to the terminal which won’t always generate an report message in Blender’s user interface (depending on how the script is executed).
+The error trace-back is printed in full to the terminal which won’t always generate an error popup in Blender’s user interface (depending on how the script is executed).

 If the script runs for too long or you accidentally enter an infinite loop, Ctrl-C in the terminal (Ctrl-Break on Windows) will quit the script early.